Zagreb Airport: Development since 2000

 Following an increase in passenger numbers and the necessity to upgrade its infrastructure, the airport installed a CAT-IIIb instrument landing system (ILS) in 2004.
 In 2008, a new VIP terminal was added and the terminal was extended to include extra amenities, restaurants and bars.
 The terminal was expanded to 15500 m2.
 By 2010, the old terminal was nearing its maximum annual capacity.
 That year the passenger terminal received a major facelift in the course of which a viewing platform with a bar was added.

 On 12 April 2012, the ZAIC consortium received a 30-year concession for the airport from the Government of Croatia.
 The consortium consists of Groupe ADP (21%), Bouygues Bâtiment International (21%), Marguerite Fund (21%), International Finance Corporation (17%), TAV Airports (15%) and Viadukt (5%).
 The concession includes financing, designing and constructing a new passenger terminal.
 The construction of a brand new 70000 m2 terminal facility designed by Neidhardt architects of Zagreb and carried out by Bouygues Bâtiment International in partnership with Viadukt began on 18 December 2013 with the aim to replace the old terminal.
 It now has an initial annual capacity of 5.5 million passengers in the first phase and was officially completed in October 2016.
 The official inauguration of the terminal was on 28 March 2017.
 ZAIC now operates the entire airport, including the runways, passenger terminal, cargo terminal, car parks and future property developments, under a 30-year concession.
 This contract involves a total investment of around €324 million: €236 million for the design and construction of the new terminal and €88 million for operation of all airport infrastructure for the entire period of the concession.

 On 27 February 2020, the runway, formerly designated as 05/23, was redesignated to 04/22 due to the change in magnetic declination.

 On 30 March 2021, Irish low-cost airline Ryanair announced the opening of a new base in Zagreb commencing July 2021.
 The airline will be basing three Airbus A320-200 aircraft and start flights to 26 previously unserved destinations.

-Operations

-The airport was awarded to the ZAIC consortium (Zagreb Airport International Company) in a 30-year concession under the terms of a contract signed by the Government of Croatia with the aforementioned.
-The contract includes the financing, designing and construction of a new passenger terminal which was opened in March 2017.
-For the purpose of managing the airport, ZAIC registered a company called MZLZ d.d.
-(Međunarodna zračna luka Zagreb d.d.) that is now the operator of the Airport.